abhijeetborole/unreality/README.md

 <img src="./Assets/Unreality_Poster.jpeg" alt="d"/>

 ### Description
-- A Virtual Reality game for the Oculus Rift starting off with a roller coaster around on the BITS Pilani, Pilani Campus and then transitioning into a different world where you take part in action-packed combat against several aliens
+- A Virtual Reality game for the Oculus Rift starting off with a roller coaster around on the BITS Pilani, Pilani Campus and then transitioning into a different world where you take part in action-packed combat against aliens